Overview

 Calculation:

-Monthly summaries split calculations by month and by effective-date changes inside each month.
+Monthly reports split calculations by effective-date changes inside the month.

 Example: